 Rewards/ Non-equity Crowdfunding is where the entrepreneurs presell a product or service to launch a business concept without incurring debt or sacrificing equity.
 Here people can pledge money to a new project or product in development because they want to be a part of the venture’s success.
-The money invested here is for non-monetary rewards like being able to pre purchase the product at advantageous prices.
+The money invested here is for non-monetary rewards like being able to pre-purchase the product at advantageous prices.
 This also allows creators to obtain early feedback on the product.
-A rewards based crowdfunding approach is likely to work best for a consumer facing company as your product/ service will be easy to understand.
-This is the most popular model of crowdfunding and has become extremely popular in the west eg. Kickstarter and Indiegogo.
+A rewards-based crowdfunding approach is likely to work best for a consumer-facing company as your product/ service will be easy to understand.
+This is the most popular model of crowdfunding investment and has become extremely popular in the west eg. Kickstarter and Indiegogo.

 In case of Equity/ Debt Crowdfunding, the backer receives shares of a company in exchange for the money pledged.
 Here, the creator must not only produce the product for which they are raising capital, but also create equity through the construction of a company.
 Eg. AngelList, CircleUp, OurCrowd

 Crowdfunding is Good for Start-Ups and Small Business

 Crowdfunding is a good option for start-ups when traditional funders like Banks or VCs are not ready to fund your business and they face cash flow constraints to bring their ideas to the market.
 Small investors can back hopeful entrepreneurs who show potential.
 This allows the entrepreneur to secure a healthy cash injection when required and help build a fan base also.
 Successful campaigns provide validation and connections while allowing the entrepreneur to keep all creative control.